 This large basket also stores extra craft supplies that are too bulky for the closet.

-4. Use a seed packet holder to organize gift wrap and tags
+4. A seed packet holder gift wrap and tag organizer

 I LOVE my vintage tag holder.